 Oracle has always been bullish on India’s startup ecosystem.

 The ‘Oracle for Startups program was first piloted in Bengaluru before it was scaled globally.

 “Many startups are parting ways with their cloud providers and are turning to our secure, next-generation Oracle cloud infrastructure (OCI).
 Faster innovation cycles, reliability, security, ease-of-use, significant cost savings, and high-performance computing capabilities are cited as key reasons for moving to OCI,” the company executive informed.

 Some of the startups who moved to Oracle Cloud include GridMarkets, a cloud rendering and simulation service company; conversational AI platform Gnani.ai; online education portal Habilelabs; cognitive intelligence and AI platform DataKlout; data analytics company SatSure and TensorGo, a leading company in cognitive business space.

 Oracle recently announced the expansion of its global cloud footprint to meet continued triple-digit growth.

 The OCI now has 30 cloud regions worldwide — by far one of the fastest expansions by any major cloud provider.

 “We are also using the principles of modern cloud economics to help enterprises understand the benefits of using our next-generation cloud infrastructure services so they can extract more value from their cloud usage,” Kumar noted.

 “I am more excited about what lies ahead.
 We will be further doubling down on India as a key growth market.
-Based on growing demand, we will actively look at further expanding our cloud presence in the region,a he added.
+He added that we will actively look at expanding our cloud presence in the region based on growing demand.